SAnd353/Blog/_posts/2022-11-29-lesson-notes.md

 relational operators
 Logical operators - NOT, AND, OR
 Conditionals
-selection, algorithm, conditional statement (if statement) nested conditionals (conditionals within conditionals)
+selection (code executing on a condition), algorithm (a set of instructions that accomplish a specific task), conditional statement (if statement) nested conditionals (conditionals within conditionals)